So many brands bluff their way through influencer marketing programmes. Here are eight ways to professionalize your approach.

 Identifying and then selecting the most appropriate influencer starts with articulating what you’re aiming to achieve.
 That is why it is so important to work with your client and articulate exactly what the objectives are for this piece of work.

 Then decide whether the best-fit-influencer is someone who is a subject matter expert within your category or whether to choose an influencer who resonates with you target audience.

 I written in-depth about this process and created the 4S Filter for successfully identifying and choosing the most relevant influencers by searching, surfacing, screening and ultimately selecting the right social influencer(s).

 This phase provides you with a safety check.
 It’s the step where you vet influencers.
 In the identification and selection phase, you will probably have used third-party tools to do the heavy lifting finding influencers based on keyword search based on algorithms.
 In the screening phase, you’re checking for:

 Make sure you get what you’ve agreed with the influencer in writing.
 Get a contract signed.
-This is also an opportunity to remind the creator about their obligations to meeting disclosure regulations.
+This is also an opportunity to remind the creator about their obligations for meeting disclosure regulations, too.